The City 24 Hour Guide

 If you’re after some structure to your ramblings, the borough website has an impressive range of self-guided walks that cover everything from hidden green spaces, to a tour of Shakespeare’s stomping ground.
 Or just the best trees.
 If you’re into that sort of thing.

-Getting the most out of those tweeds (you look dashing, by the way), you could then swing by Swingers, tucked in the shadow of the Gherkin.
+You could also swing by Swingers, tucked in the shadow of the Gherkin.
 And while yes, we too were skeptical of the plan to open an indoor crazy golf course – it’s full of holes – throw in cocktail-bearing caddies and a bevy of street food traders, and you’ll find they’ve got everything down to a tee.

 If you want to keep the competitive spirit alive, you could also head over to Bounce for ping pong or Flight Club, for that age-old combination of darts and slushie cocktails…